TureBentzin/tresor/README.md

 build the project using the flake right now.
 Im actively working on a solution to this problem, but for now, you have to use the manual build instructions above.
 Alternatively, you can use the nix-shell command to get a shell with all the required dependencies.

+### Refactoring

+The Project was refactored and restructured on 21.02.2025.
+The Nix flakes are now even less functional than before...

 ```bash
 nix-shell -p jdk23 maven git